SilkRose/Pony/stories/the-roasting-of-pinkamena-diane-pie/the-roasting-of-pinkamena-diane-pie-meta.md

 ### Undecided:
 - That's enough about the pony I want to kiss, let's talk about the pony that wants to kiss me.
 - I once tried to tell a joke to Pinkie.
 I asked her, 'what's the difference between a cake and a filly?'
 I was going to have a snark reply about how sweet one is, but she responded "52,000 calories."
-- Pinkie Pie is unreasonable good at everything she does.
+- Pinkie Pie is unreasonably good at everything she does.
 I'd love to see her enter a productive member of society contest.
 -

 ### Twilight: